-As of May 1, there is one open unit.
-Tenants are selected from the community Coordinated Entry list.
-Staff are searching for additional eligible applicants.
+As of June, there are no vacancies.
+Tenants are selected from the community Coordinated Entry list, so a waiting list is not maintained.

 Housing Choice Vouchers

 The HRA has administered a form of the current Housing Choice Voucher program since the mid-1970s.
 It is also known as Section 8.
 Tenants rent in the private market and pay at least 30% of their income towards rent and utilities.
 The HRA determines Payment Standards (rent limits) and utility allowances each year.
 HUD provides a fixed amount of funding based upon the federal budget approved by Congress each year.